Basic Guidelines for University of Hawaii Webpages

-Though we do not wish to stifle creativity for any departmental webpage, there needs to be a concerted effort to adhere to at least some minimal set of standards.
+Though ITS does not wish to stifle creativity for any departmental webpage, there needs to be a concerted effort to adhere to at least some minimal set of standards.
 Here are some guidelines (in no particular order) which you may consider:

 - Departments should make an attempt to produce a website with information about the services offered.
 People visit a site to find out about what programs are being offered or how to enroll in them, or some other specific and useful information offered at the site.
 Sites that are simply of the "who we are" variety which just talks about the department or office and contains a staff listing are not as useful.